LarissaHuang/capstone_project/README.md

 `inputs=eff_model.input` specifies that the custom model should use the same input layer as the pre-trained EfficientNetB0 model, meaning that the custom model expects the same kind of input data as the pre-trained model.

-`outputs=output` defines the output of the new model to be from the last layer I added in my model customization, which is the final dense layer with 525 with a neurons, one for each class in my classification task of 525 species.
+`outputs=output` defines the output of the new model to be from the last layer I added in my model customization, which is the final dense layer with 75 with a neurons, one for each class in my classification task of 75 species.

 By doing this, I've created a custom model that combines the feature extraction capabilities of the pre-trained model with the custom layers of my specific classification task.

 ## Transfer Learning Accuracy
-My transfer learning model accuracy was 83%, which is not as good as my base CNN model.
-In addition, the test accuracy was about 30% higher than train accuracy, which indicates the model is overfitting to training data.
+My transfer learning model accuracy was between 99% and 100%, which is much better than my base CNN model.
+I can conclude that EfficientNet's pre-trained layers are excellent for my classification task.

  ## Next Steps
-To optimize my transfer learning model and reduce overfitting, I will add regularization, do more hyperparameter tuning, use cross-validation, and use emsemble methods.
-I would also like to compare accuracy scores when passing in grayscale images vs colour, and transparent no-background images vs. images with backgrounds.
+I would like to compare accuracy scores when passing in grayscale images vs colour, and transparent no-background images vs. images with backgrounds.
 Once the model is optimized, I'd like to load it into my web app.

 For the web app, I'd like to provide more feedback on classification result on my Streamlit app, such as the model's second or third choices for classification.
-I would also like to download the necessary prerequisits to use tensorflow-gpu for model training.

 ## Learnings